Updated: May 26

-There's always something exciting going on, friends and relatives who are anxious to see the baby, and they have no idea how hard you’ve worked to get your little one sleeping through the night.
+There's always something exciting going on, and friends and relatives who are anxious to see the baby that may have no idea how hard you’ve worked to get your little one sleeping through the night.

 Here are 6 other tips for saving sleep on your summer trip!

-Plan Traveling by Car Over Naps or in the Morning: If you'll be traveling by car for your vacation, the best plan is to travel over your child's normal nap time.
+Plan Traveling by Car During Naps or in the Morning: If you'll be traveling by car for your vacation, the best plan is to travel during your child's normal nap time.
 For most kids, this will ensure they at least get a nap that day and can make a long car ride more manageable for families with small children.
-If you can't travel over nap time, again, travel during the morning is best.
+If you can't travel during nap time, try traveling during the morning.

 Time Zone Changes: Some children handle this better than others.
-If going 1, maybe 2, hours difference may be able to stay on home time zone.
-If your child naturally adjusts to new time zone, go with it.
+If you are going 1, maybe 2, hours time difference, you may be able to stay in your home time zone.
+If your child naturally adjusts to the new time zone, go with it.
 If going more than 3 days, get on local time as soon as possible.
 If going less than 3 days, you may be able to do a partial adjustment.
-If traveling to a time zone more than 6/8 hours different, it can be difficult to adjust when coming home (can take1-3 weeks).
+If traveling to a time zone more than 6/8 hours difference, it can be difficult to adjust when coming home (can take 1-3 weeks).

 Join the Coaching and Coffee with Tranquil Beginnings Sleep private Facebook Group to get your questions answered in our twice-monthly sleep Q&As